 National match rules differ.

 Matches are held every 4th Sunday of the month at 8:00 am.
-No matches held November thru February, except for our annual New Year's Day match January 1st at 9:00 am.
+No matches held November thru February.